 Medical imaging revenues increased 77% from \$15.3 million or 14% of total revenues during the year ended June 30, 1999 to \$27.1 million or 19% of total revenues during the year ended June 30, 2000.
-The increase in medical imaging revenues reflects the increase in production volume of products in the CT application.
+The increase in medical imaging revenues reflects the increase in production volume of product for our customers' CT imaging systems.

 Other revenues increased 55% from \$8.7 million or 8% of total revenues during the year ended June 30, 1999 to \$13.5 million or 10% of total revenues during the year ended June 30, 2000.
-The increase in other revenues was due primarily to the addition of a new commercial customer, offset in part by the sale of the SSBU in January, 2000.
+The increase in other revenues was due primarily to the addition of a new commercial customer, offset in part by the sale of SSBU in January 2000.

-COST OF REVENUES.
+COST OF REVENUES

 Cost of revenues increased 14% from \$34.2 million during the year ended June 30, 1999 to \$39.1 million during the year ended June 30, 2000.
-Cost of revenues as a percentage of total revenues decreased from 32% during the year ended June 30, 1999 to 31% during the year ended June 30, 2000.
+Cost of revenues as a percentage of total revenues decreased from 32% during the year ended June 30, 1999 to 28% during the year ended June 30, 2000.
 The decrease in costs as a percentage of total revenues was primarily due to a decline in component costs and tighter control over manufacturing spending.

-SELLING, GENERAL AND ADMINISTRATIVE.
+SELLING, GENERAL AND ADMINISTRATIVE

 Selling, general and administrative expenses increased 20% from \$33.0 million during the year ended June 30, 1999 to \$39.5 million during the year ended June 30, 2000.
-Selling, general and administrative expenses as a percentage of total revenues were 28% during the year ended June 30, 1999 and 28% during the year ended June 30, 2000.
+Selling, general and administrative expenses as a percentage of total revenues were 31% during the year ended June 30, 1999 and 28% during the year ended June 30, 2000.
 The increase in expense dollars reflects the hiring of additional sales and administrative personnel, increased commissions related to increased revenues, investment in an enterprise resource planning system, as well as the ongoing development of the Company's financial, administrative and management infrastructure to support the Company's growth.

-RESEARCH AND DEVELOPMENT.
+RESEARCH AND DEVELOPMENT

 Research and development expenses increased 39% from \$20.7 million during the year ended June 30, 1999 to \$28.9 million during the year ended June 30, 2000.
 Research and development expenses as a percentage of total revenues were 19% during the year ended June 30, 1999 and 20% during the year ended June 30, 2000.
 The increase in research and development expenses was due primarily to the hiring of additional software and hardware engineers to develop and enhance the features and functionality of the Company's products and an increased level of introduction of new products in response to a high demand for next generation products.
-Engineering expenses currently are running higher than management's target levels as the Company is working on several major development programs to deliver important new technology to its customers.
-Management believes that higher engineering spending will continue through fiscal 2001.